yas-sim/floppy_disk_shield_2d/README.md

 - `image_name.d77` will be generated.
 **Note:** The `--abort_id` option enables abort reading track image when the same sector ID is detected.
 The FD-shield can read the top of the 2nd lap with `--read_overlap` option.
 This overlapped track data may contain the same sector data twice.
 This option will prevent from generating the same sector in a track.

+## Accessory Tools
+1. FDD spindle motor speed calibration tool
+This tool measures the index hole to index hole time and show it on the screen.
+You can tweak a variable register on the FDD control board to adjust the spindle speed.
+**CAUTION**: There might be multiple variable registers on the FDD control board.
+If you are unsure which one is the right one, do not turn it, or your FDD will become unfunctional.
+- How to use:
+	1. Set up `fdcapture` shield - Connect Arduino UNO, fdcapture shield, and FDD.
+	2. Insert a floppy disk into the FDD.
+	3. Run `spindle_calibration_tool.py`

 ## Current Development Status
 **Done:**
 - Read floppy disk images (2D disk on 2D drive, 2DD disk on 2D deive, 2D disk on 2DD/2HD drive)